gambitph/Stackable/readme.txt

 * New: Added thumbnail option for video backgrounds #3040
 * New: Border color picker now has the new opacity slider #3074
 * New: Design Library - added error logger in the network tab for easy checking of errors #3112
+* New: WooCommerce - dynamic content product description now has option to not strip HTML tags #331
 * Fixed: Prevent bottom separator from overlapping content #3081
 * Fixed: Card block - fixed possible block error when reseting layouts #3080
 * Fixed: Posts block - better display for horizontal layouts with large featured image #3108